About this Artist

-Born in St. Croix, U.S. Virgin Islands, PATRICIA MCGREGOR is a director, writer, and deviser working in theater, music, and dance.
+Born in St. Croix, U.S. Virgin Islands, Patricia McGregor (director) is a director and writer working in theater, film, and music.
 McGregor has twice been profiled by The New York Times for her direction of world premieres.
-Recent productions include Lights Out: Nat “King” Cole (co-writer and director, People’s Light); Skeleton Crew (Studio Theater); Good Grief (Center Theater Group); Hamlet (The Public Theater); Measure for Measure (The Old Globe); The Parchman Hour (The Guthrie Theater); Ugly Lies the Bone (Roundabout Theatre Company); brownsville song (b-side for tray) (Lincoln Center); Indomitable: James Brown (The Apollo); and Holding It Down (Metropolitan Museum).
-She was recently concert consultant to hip-hop star J. Cole on his world tour and has collaborated with composer Ted Hearne on a new oratorio, Place, for the LA Phil, the Barbican, and BAM.
-Other credits include A Raisin in the Sun, The Winter’s Tale, and Spunk (California Shakespeare Theater); Adoration of the Old Woman (INTAR); The House That Will Not Stand (Berkeley Repertory, Yale Repertory); Blood Dazzler (Harlem Stage); Four Electric Ghosts and the world premiere of Hurt Village (Signature Theatre Company).
+Productions include Lights Out: Nat “King” Cole (co-writer and director, Geffen Playhouse); Sisters In Law (The Wallis); What You Are, A Midsummer Night’s Dream, Measure for Measure (The Old Globe); Skeleton Crew (Geffen Playhouse); Good Grief (Center Theatre Group); Hamlet (The Public Theater); The Parchman Hour (The Guthrie Theater); Ugly Lies the Bone (Roundabout Theatre Company); brownsville song...
+(Lincoln Center); Indomitable: James Brown (The Apollo); Holding It Down (Metropolitan Museum); A Raisin in the Sun, The Winter’s Tale, Spunk (California Shakespeare Theater); Adoration of the Old Woman (INTAR); Blood Dazzler (Harlem Stage); Four Electric Ghosts (The Kitchen); and the world premiere of Hurt Village (Signature Theatre Company).
 She served as Associate Director of Fela! on Broadway.
-For many years she has directed The 24-Hour Plays on Broadway and has been the director for the HBO emerging writer’s showcase.
+For many years, she has directed The 24-Hour Plays on Broadway and the Raisin In The Sun Broadway benefit for Adam Driver’s Arts In the Armed Forces.
+She served as director for HBO emerging writer’s showcase and tour consultant to Raphael Saadiq and J Cole.
+Her short film Good Grief will premiere this year.
 She co-founded Angela’s Pulse with her sister, choreographer, and organizer Paloma McGregor.
 McGregor attended the Yale School of Drama, where she was a Paul & Daisy Soros Fellow and Artistic Director of the Yale Cabaret.